sunxm19/Planetary_boundary_height_for_FFP/README.md

 # Planetary_boundary_height_for_Kljun_FFP_footprint_model
 extracting boundary height within North America from NOAA regional data (Only North American), used for Kljun Eddy Covaraince footprint model.
+For the regions beyond North America, an alternative source might be the ERA-Interim data set, which is a reanalysis product available for the whole globe from 1979 onward.

 This code serves as a supplementary file to Kljun's foortprint model for eddy covarainces system.